shivamgw-amlab/tmp-doc-test/docs/get-started/01-login.md

 3. **Puzzle Panel**: This will contain a list of all the puzzles that are in your current Series, along with some information and actions relating to those puzzles.

 :::note[Info]
 PuzzleMe Series are a fantastic tool for managing, organising, and publishing the puzzles that you create on our platform.
-You can find out more about them [here](tbd_terminology_series).
+You can find out more about them [here (TBD)](./00-get-started.md).
 :::